programming-notes/active-record-drill-model-a-student-challenge/README.md

 Use the provided rake tasks to create a model file for our `Student` class and a migration for creating the students table.

+Take a minute to look at the filenames of the files we've generated.
+Compare the filenames to the classes defined within the files.
+What is the relationship between the filename and the class name?
+These and other naming conventions are important to ActiveRecord.

 ### Release 1: